 The Heifer Grazing Compass is an Excel-based planning tool for anyone considering raising heifers on pasture.
 The tool is designed to help users predict and understand the cash flow and long-term financial outcomes associated with raising heifers on pasture.
-It can be used to help dairy farmers assess their options for raising heifers as well as by other farmers, outside of dairy, who might want to start raising heifers on pasture as an enterprise.
+Dairy farmers can assess their options for raising heifers, and farmers outside of dairy can consider raising heifers on pasture as an enterprise.

 - Can my land support the dry matter demand of my heifer herd?

 - Is the new feeding plan sufficient for my heifers’ healthy development?

 - What are the establishment costs of a pasture system?

 - What is the operating expense and labor expense during the grazing season?